-During my first 10,000 miles, I lived on CompuServe… then in 1986 things changed and I moved to GEnie for the next 6,000.
+During my first 10,000 miles, I lived on CompuServe… then in 1986 there was a corporate-culture shift and I moved to GEnie for the next 6,000.
 As I traveled, I published an online column (the full collection is here), stayed with fellow subscribers, and looked to the network for support and friendship.
 The articles reproduced here echo some of the sense of my relationship with the company… starting with departure from Bothell on October 15, 1986 (covered by CNN).

 Steve Roberts, recumbent bicyclist and GEnie™ columnist, is a “self-styled high tech nomad.”
 In October 1986, he began his second 10,000 mile cross country journey from Bothell, Washington, outside Seattle, riding a custom-built, computer-equipped bicycle.
 Last month, after one year on the road, he pedaled to GE Information Services in Rockville, home of GEnie, to talk to local press and visit with the GEnie staff.

 Publishing On Wheels

 Steve writes a regular column on GEnie, sharing his adventures with subscribers.
 A handlebar keyboard and a five computer network allow him to write while riding.

 “I snap thoughts on the fly and save them for later electronic transmission to friends or publishers anywhere in the world,” Steve says.
 He welcomes responses, suggestions, and story ideas for his column.
 His GEnie address is WORDY — the same identification he has on his bicycle license plate.

 With his publishing partners, Steve manages from the road a publications center called Computing Across America.
 He writes and publishes a monthly magazine, the Journal of High Treknowledgy, and has written and published three books on high technology His fourth book, titled Computing Across America: The Bicycle Odyssey of a High-tech Nomad, details his first 10,000 miles on asphalt.